arian1123/TwitterEmotionIntensity/Final System/README.md

 # Twitter Emotion Intensity

 ## Introduction:
-SemEval 2018 Task 1 (Mohammed et al., 2018) addresses the task of detecting the intensity of emotion in tweets.
+This repository contains the implementation of SemEval 2018 Task 1 (Mohammed et al., 2018) which addresses the task of detecting the intensity of emotion in tweets.
 In our approach we used a variety of preprocessing and combination of feature extraction methods, including tf-idf, bag of words, lexicons, etc, proposed in previous works.
 We then ran our model through different regressors to gauge the best results.

-Our system consists of three stages (1. preprocessing, 2. feature extraction, 3. regression/classification).
+Our system consists of three main stages (1. preprocessing, 2. feature extraction, 3. regression/classification).

 Stage 1 preprocessing:
 1) Extract all the emojis in training dataset, save them in text.txt, manually delete characters from other languages (such as Japanese, Chinese, Arabian, etc.) and illegal forms, and save them as a file named emoji.txt. (i.e. define_emoji in preprocess.py)